cloudentity/ce-apigee-integration/openbanking/README.md

     deploy/setup-ce.sh create-workspace
     ```

-This creates a new workspace called `CDR ApigeeX & CE`.
-Switch to this workspace and verify that there are two client applications under Applications -> Clients.
+This creates a new workspace based on the workspace ID that was added to the `ce-admin.env` file.
+Switch to the new workspace and verify that there are two client applications under Applications -> Clients.
 The clients are:
  - apigeex-introspect-proxy
  - financroo-tpp

+The environment variables required for the next step are now located in `ce-workspace.env`.

 The workspace and client applications are now configured.
 Next, complete the steps for [Deploying the solution components into GCP](#Deploying-the-solution-components-into-GCP).
-Once those steps are completed return to this section to finish updating your consent URL and financroo redirect URI.

 Once the steps for [Deploying the solution components into GCP](#deploying-the-solution-components-into-gcp) are completed the script will output a consent URL and a financroo URI.
 There are two ways to add these to Cloudentity applications.